 Hard bounce is not to be confused bounce rate, which refers to the number of visitors who leave your site after visiting only one page.

 Soft bounce happens because of temporary reasons while sending running email campaigns.

 For instance, the email box of the recipient was full or the message was too large to deliver.

 33. Unique Visitors

-The term unique visitors used in web analytics is the number of people who visited your website at least once.
+The term unique visitors, when used in web analytics, is the number of people who visited your website at least once.

 The difference between visits and visitors is that unique visitors are counted only once and visits indicate the total number of sessions on your website.

 So, one person would represent one addition to your unique visitors, regardless of how many times they visited your page.